 When you are seeking a mortgage, you start with the principal amount you borrow plus interest.
 Then you have to add in all of the fees and charges assessed by the lender.
 If you are required to carry mortgage insurance, that also adds to the total cost of borrowing.

 Mortgages for work-at-home contractors are out there.
-Your best bet is to find one through an experienced mortgage broker.
+Your best bet is to find one through this experienced mortgage broker, they serve all of Overland Park, KS.